 Both STM32 and PIC32 support a variety of Surface Mounted Device/Technology (SMD/SMT) packaging, allowing the direct mounting of all components to the PCB.
 The PIC32, however, is the only one of the two MCUs to support older Dual In-Line Packaging (DIP), allowing you to connect the MCU using through lines or a separate socket.

 Harmony supports PIC32, and CubeMX supports STM32.
 However, just because both manufacturers offer coding tools does not mean the tools are created equal.

 CubeMX wins hands-down for quality and robustness.
 It’s a high-quality tool that offers a HAL (Hardware Abstraction Layer) and libraries.

-Unfortunately we can’t say the same for Harmony, which is so littered with bugs the PIC32 might as well not come with a coding tool at all.
+Unfortunately, we can’t say the same for Harmony, which is so littered with bugs the PIC32 might as well not come with a coding tool at all.
 It also has a history of being unable to compile, particularly immediately following a new release.

-Unless absolutely needed, you’re better off coding yourself.
+Unless needed, you’re better off coding yourself.

 Here again, the power of ST’s Nucleo board blows Microchip’s ICD boards out of the water.

 The Nucleo boards are low-cost, and the paired ST-LINK toolkit is only $22, compared to Microchip’s $200+ ensemble.

 Both Microchip (PIC) and ST’s 32-bit lines are supported by professional toolchain software.
-PIC32 is supported by MPLAB X IDE, and STM32 is supported by SW2STM32, IAR, and Keil (the industry-leading software).
+For example, MPLAB X IDE supports PIC32, and STM32 is supported by SW2STM32, IAR, and Keil (the industry-leading software).

 That said, ST purchased Atollic and now offers its professional toolchain software, TrueSTUDIO, for free.
 It’s pretty hard not to like ST on this point.

 This is where PIC32 shines.
-Microchip continues to support the lone tinkerer, in continuing to support things like the DIP package, and in hosting live webinars where you can ask questions to the company’s engineering team directly.
+Microchip continues to support the lone tinkerer in keeping things like the DIP package and hosting live webinars where you can ask questions to the company’s engineering team directly.

 STM may win in broader applications, but it’s nice to know Microchip still acts like a small business, even though it sells billions of units each year.